Helium as an Indicator of the Neutron-Star Merger Remnant Lifetime and its Potential for Equation of State Constraints: The observational limits on helium production in AT2017gfo

-In our models we assume homologously expanding ejecta with a power-law density dependence in velocity, $\rho = \rho_0 v^{\alpha}$.
-The normalisation constant, $\rho_0$, is chosen such that the ejecta mass in the velocity range 0.1--0.5$c$ is 0.04\,M$_{\odot}$, around the estimated ejecta mass for AT2017gfo \citep[e.g.][]{Tanaka2017t,Smartt2017}.
-We considered a large range of power-law slopes from constant density ($\alpha=0$) to steep declines ($\alpha=-5$) but adopt $\alpha=-5$ for our fiducial model (see App.~\ref{app:RT}).
-We note this choice yields a mass for the high-velocity ejecta ($\gtrsim0.2c$) of $\sim$0.01\,M$_\odot$, which is consistent with observational constraints from AT2017gfo \citep[e.g.\,][]{Cowperthwaite2017,Villar2017,Siegel2019}.
-The model assumes a uniform mass fraction of helium, $X_{\mathrm{He}}$, which is treated as a free parameter.
-The electron number density, $n_{e}$, is also assumed to follow the same velocity profile (i.e. $n_e \propto v^\alpha$) but with free normalisation.
-In all cases considered here, we will adopt a photospheric velocity at 4.4\,days of $v_{\rm ph} = 0.19c$ \citep[][we note a slightly lower value $\sim0.15c$ can also be consistent with observations and would provide even stronger limits, see App.~\ref{sec:observing_time}]{Sneppen2024_helium}, and place the outer boundary of the calculation at $v_{\rm max} = 0.5c$.
-For the electron temperature, we assume, for the baseline model, the relativistically Doppler-corrected blackbody temperature, i.e.\ $T_e = 2800$\,K at 4.4\,days (but explore a broader temperature range in App.~\ref{app:sensetivity}).
-We note, the relativistic Doppler-correction leads to a slight decrease from the observed blackbody temperature of $T_{\rm BB} = 3200$\,K. We also assume that the radiation field in the model is a dilute blackbody at the same temperature (again see \citet{Sneppen2024_helium} for details).
+In our models, we assume homologously expanding ejecta with a power-law density dependence in velocity, $\rho = \rho_0 v^{\alpha}$.
+The normalization constant, $\rho_0$, is chosen such that the ejecta mass in the velocity range 0.1--0.5$c$ is 0.04\,M$_{\odot}$, around the estimated ejecta mass for AT2017gfo \citep[e.g.,][]{Tanaka2017t,Smartt2017}.
+We considered a wide range of power-law slopes from constant density ($\alpha=0$) to steep declines ($\alpha=-7$) but adopt $\alpha=-5$ for our fiducial model (see App.~\ref{app:RT}).
+This choice yields a mass for the high-velocity ejecta ($\gtrsim0.2c$) of $\sim$0.01\,M$_\odot$, which is consistent with observational constraints from AT2017gfo \citep[e.g.,\,][]{Cowperthwaite2017,Villar2017,Siegel2019}.
+The model assumes over the line-forming region a uniform mass fraction of helium, $X_{\mathrm{He}}$, which is treated as a free parameter.
+The electron number density, $n_{e}$, is also assumed to follow the same velocity profile (i.e., $n_e \propto v^\alpha$) but with free normalization.
+Fiducially, in Appendix~\ref{sec:electron-density}, we argue that $n_e \approx 1.5\times10^7\,{\rm cm}^{-3}$ near the photosphere, but to account for potential uncertainties we explore a broader range with $n_e \approx 6 \times 10^{6}$--$10^{8}\ {\rm cm}^{-3}$.
+In all cases considered here, we will adopt a photospheric velocity at 4.4\,days of $v_{\rm ph} = 0.19c$ (a slightly lower value $\sim0.15c$ can also be consistent with observations and would provide even stronger limits, see App.~\ref{sec:observing_time}), and place the outer boundary of the calculation at $v_{\rm max} = 0.5c$.
+For the electron temperature, we assume, for the baseline model, the relativistically Doppler corrected blackbody temperature, i.e.,\ $T_e = 2800$\,K at 4.4\,days (but explore a broader temperature range in App.~\ref{app:sensetivity}).
+We note the relativistic Doppler correction leads to a slight decrease from the observed blackbody temperature of $T_{\rm BB} = 3200$\,K. We also assume that the radiation field in the model is a dilute blackbody at the same temperature (again see \cite{Sneppen2024_helium} for details).